seandreher/CNS-Lab/Homework2/README.md

 ![lab2dockps](https://github.com/seandreher/CNS-Lab/blob/main/Homework2/dockshdockps.png)

 ## **Additional Screenshots**
+I was unable to ping hosts 1-3 from the new container. <br />
 The screenshot below is the network service of the container running in the VM.
 It is a website that allows me to have hands on practice with web application security. <br />
 ![dvwa](https://github.com/seandreher/CNS-Lab/blob/main/Homework2/dvwa.png)